Custom models

 )

-# and/or set k8s resources to the custom model
+# You can also set k8s resources to the custom model

 model_version_3 = dr.CustomModelVersion.create_clean(